babowsk1/docs/src/validate/run-validator.md

 8. Wait until the elections start

-When elections start, the venom-validator-manager process will automatically stake the desired amount of tokens.
-You can check the current state of elections using [Venomscan.com](https://venomscan.com/validators).
+When elections start, the validator-manager process will automatically stake the desired amount of tokens.
+You can check the current state of elections using [Everscan](https://everscan.io/validators).

 :::info
-venom-validator-manager adds 1 EVER token for the stake to pay for the transaction fees, and you will be required to add 1 EVER token to the "stake and bonuses recovery" transaction.
+validator-manager adds 1 EVER token for the stake to pay for the transaction fees, and you will be required to add 1 EVER token to the "stake and bonuses recovery" transaction.
 Due to this, it is adviseable to always keep some additional tokens in the Validator
 :::

 If everything has been setup correctly - you should see your address in the validators list for the next round.